omgnetwork/plasma-contracts/plasma_framework/docs/design/exit_bond_and_bounty_mechanics.md

 Both the standard and in-flight exit land on the same exit queue and the process exit bounty associated with each exit (or specifically each input/output) is awarded to the processor.

 **_On processing exit:_**
-*Bond - Bounty -> from `Exit Game Contract` to `I/O Owner` Bounty -> from `Exit Game Contract` to `Exit processor`*
+*Bond - Bounty -> from `Exit Game Contract` to `I/O Owner`*\
+*Bounty -> from `Exit Game Contract` to `Exit processor`*

 ## Bond and Bounty Adjustment Mechanism

 ### The Updatable Structure

 The Exit Bond follows an updatable pattern which allows it to be updated (by the maintainer) and reflect within a time period (2 days from the last update).
-The size of the Exit Bounty can also be updated as long as it is lower (or equal) than the Exit Bond Size and is within the upper-lower bounds.
+The size of the Exit Bounty can also be updated as long as it is lower than (or equal) the Exit Bond Size and is within the upper/lower bounds.

 ```
 struct Params {